Don't be shy!

 If you are interested in adopting or fostering a Boxer or need to rehome one, we have a couple of forms to help us understand you and your circumstances.
 Just download the form from this page and send it to one of the addresses in the contact list.

-Our message is simple, please be patient with rescues and please do not be tempted to look to puppy farms or ‘have a go’ breeders who can exploit the increase in demand.
-We are concerned that we will see an increase in surrenders once everyone is back at work and back to their busy lives; the dogs they rushed out to buy during lockdown may not be part of their plans for the future.
+Our message remains simple, please be patient with rescues and please do not be tempted to look to puppy farms or ‘have a go’ breeders who can exploit the increase in demand.
+We are concerned that we will continue to see an increase in surrenders once everyone is back at work and back to their busy lives; the dogs they rushed out to buy during lockdown may not be part of their plans for the future.

 We will of course keep you all updated as these trends and demands change.